TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 Gobekli Tepe’s builders were on the verge of a major change in how they lived, thanks to an environment that held the raw materials for farming.
 They had wild sheep, wild grains that could be domesticated—and the people with the potential to do it.
 Within 1,000 years of Gobekli Tepe’s construction, settlers had corralled sheep, cattle and pigs.
 At a prehistoric village just 20 miles away, geneticists found evidence of the world’s oldest domesticated strains of wheat; radiocarbon dating indicates agriculture developed there around 10,500 years ago, or just five centuries after Gobekli Tepe’s construction.

 These new findings suggest a novel theory of civilization.
 Scholars have long believed that only after people learned to farm and live in settled communities did they have the time, organization and resources to construct temples and support complicated social structures.
-Possibly it was the other way around: the extensive, coordinated effort to build the monoliths literally laid the groundwork for the development of complex societies.
+Possibly it was the other way around: the extensive, coordinated effort to build the monoliths laid the groundwork for complex societies.
 The monuments could not have been built by ragged bands of hunter-gatherers.
-To carve, erect and bury rings of seven-ton stone pillars would have required hundreds of workers, all needing to be fed and housed.
+To carve, erect and bury rings of seven-ton stone pillars would have required hundreds of workers, all to be fed and housed.
 Hence the eventual emergence of settled communities in the area around 10,000 years ago.
-This shows sociocultural changes come first, agriculture comes later, a good case this area is the real origin of complex Neolithic societies,
+This shows sociocultural changes come first, and agriculture comes later, a good case this area is the real origin of complex Neolithic societies,

 6,000 years before the invention of writing here, there’s more time between Gobekli Tepe and the Sumerian clay tablets [etched in 3300 B.C.] than from Sumer to today.
 Still, archaeologists have their theories—evidence, perhaps, of the irresistible human urge to explain the unexplainable.